 Be Aware and Get Prepared for Common BC Natural Disasters

 Risks – There are many risks when it comes to wildfires; many of which we have seen clearly this past summer.
-There are the obvious risks including air quality, loss of property, and even loss of life, but the list doesn’t stop there.
+There are the obvious risks including air quality, loss of property, and even loss of life, but the list does not stop there.

-Prevention – Nearly half of wildfires in BC are causes by human carelessness.
+Prevention – Nearly half of all wildfires in BC are caused by human carelessness.
 Here are 4 ways you can help prevent fires in your area:

 - Comply with fire bans and restrictions